 In her work, French artist Marie Lelouche questions space and volume.
 Interested in the evolution of forms in their sociocultural context, she participated in multiple residency programs in France, Italy and South Korea.
 She also developed several community projects in Amazonia and Siberia, and collaborated with scientists, artisans and engineers.

-Her work, that is characterized by minimal and abstract aesthetics, has been shown in Belgium, Brazil, France, Great Britain, Italy and South Korea.
+Her work, which is characterized by a minimal and abstract aesthetics, has been shown in Belgium, Brazil, France, Great Britain, Italy and South Korea.

 Amongst her latest exhibitions we can enumerate: Vous avez un nouveau souvenir, solo show at Centre d'arts plastiques et visuels in Lille (2019), Des horizons inversés duo show with Anne-Charlotte Yver